Jalalhejazi/powershell-automation/readme.md

 # Best Practices from DevOps automation

 - The best way to learn PowerShell is to automate **Cloud Resources**
-  - Create/connect Windows Virtual Machines
+  - Create/ssh-connect Windows
-  - Create/connect Linux (Ubuntu)
+  - Create/ssh-connect Linux
   - Automate everything you can.

-- Start using PowerShell and stop using "Windows powershell"
+- Start using PowerShell cross-platform and stop using "Windows powershell"

-- Learn PowerShell on Linux and Windows
+- Learn PowerShell on Linux and Windows at the same time

 - save your powershell scripts in git and share with public users